 Teaching is also described as a noble career in India, with teachers considered sacred and respectable since the Gurukul period.
 Despite the respect attached to the profession and the pupil, limited consideration has been given to the teaching of teachers.
 The skills and attitudes needed for teaching have been considered to be innate among teachers.

 Formal teacher training institutes were founded in India during the British period.
 This was then taken further and established after independence by the Indian government and educators.
 This was achieved with a view to transforming Indian education on a priority basis.

 Several educational commissions and commissions have set out the importance of reforms in the field of teacher education in India.
 The efforts made in this direction are as follows:

 He professed, "The destiny of India is now being shaped in her classrooms."
-Thus, the National Education Policy of 1986 emphasized that such excerpts portray the essential and inevitable role that the teachers of our society play in the development of the country, as well as the individual, in guiding them to explore, inspire and remain motivated to eternal quest.
+Thus, the National Education Policy of 1986 emphasized that such excerpts portray the essential and inevitable role that the teachers of our society play in the development of the country, as well as the individual, in guiding them to explore, inspire, and remain motivated in their eternal quest.
 In this regard, teacher education in India is becoming the foundation of the education system.

-1. Comprehensive Teacher Education Program (ITEP) of the National Council for Educational Research and Training (NCERT)
+1. Comprehensive Integrated Teacher Education Program (ITEP) of the National Council for Educational Research and Training (NCERT)